Local General Education Requirements for the Associate Degree

 Argument and Critical Thinking 23

-Computer Information Systems 23
+Computer Information Systems3

-Honors Critical Analysis and Literature
+Critical Analysis and Literature4

 Grammar and Usage3